Boreoeutheria

 Boreoeutheria (/boU,riːoujuː'TEriə/) is a magnorder of placental mammals that groups together superorders Euarchontoglires and Laurasiatheria.
-The clade includes groups as diverse as giraffes, pigs, zebras, rhinoceroses, dogs, cats, rabbits, mice, bats, whales, dolphins, and simians (monkeys and apes).
+The clade includes groups as diverse as giraffes, pigs, zebras, rhinoceroses, dogs, cats, rabbits, mice, bats, whales, dolphins, and primates (monkeys, apes, and humans).

 With a few exceptions, male boreoeutherians have a scrotum, an ancestral feature of the clade.
 The sub-clade Scrotifera was named after this feature.

 Etymology

 The name of this magnorder comes from Ancient Greek words: